ocular-d/openapi-guide/docs/style-guide/naming.md

 In more complex systems, it can be tempting to provide URIs that enable a client to navigate through several levels of relationships, such as `/customers/1/orders/99/products`.

 This level of complexity can be difficult to maintain and is inflexible if the relationships between resources change in the future.
-Instead, try to keep URIs relatively simple.
+Instead, try to keep URIs relatively clean.
 Once an application has a reference to a resource, it should be possible to use this reference to find items related to that resource.

 The preceding query can be replaced with the URI `/customers/1/orders` to find all the orders for customer 1,